 As always, it will be a small conference of just around 150 delegates which will include top bloggers and influencers from around the world as well as industry representatives seeking to leverage their clout.
 Being small is an advantage: serious discussion, networking and learning takes place in a way that would be impossible at larger conferences.

+On both conference days, shuttle buses will ferry delegates to/from the Classis Ravenna Museum, where STS will be held.
 The conference kicks off at 9am on Tuesday, 24th September 2019.
-In the evening, delegates will be invited to the STS Gala Dinner at one of Ravenna’s most beautiful museums.
+In the evening, delegates will be invited to the STS Gala Dinner at one of Ravenna’s most beautiful palaces.

 The conference continues on Wednesday, 25th September 2019 and ends with a closing party.
 Delegates will be transported to the beach for an evening of fun, food and drinks by the seaside.

 Watch this space for updates on the STS Conference Programme and speakers.

 Lighthearted and unconventional, Dave is also very clear.
 For every ambitious decision to skateboard across Australia or paddleboard the Mississippi, there are days and days of hustling and laptop time.
 Dave has made a living as a photographer, filmmaker, speaker, writer, and teacher and each one of those income streams was developed on a rollercoaster.
 To kick off STS 2019, Dave will share the highs of his adventures and successes as well as the blows of perceived failure, the fear of chasing the unknown, and the struggle to make ends meet.
 Living a life that from the outside seems like the dream job comes with a lot of pressure.
 And yet, it is still a dream job.

 Insights for the travel industry

 What to look for in an influencer – it’s not all about figures

 Examples of successful campaigns and why they worked